-During 2022, the Avista Foundation provided grants totaling just over \$2.0 million while Avista Corporation provided an additional \$724,000.
+During 2022, the Avista Foundation provided grants totaling near \$2.0 million while Avista Corporation provided an additional \$600,000.
 These charitable grants were awarded to local community organizations throughout our service territories for community vitality, education, health and human services, arts and culture, and youth organizations and programs.